Bahmni/bahmni-apps-frontend/docs/expandable-data-table-guide.md

 ### Error State

 When the `error` prop is provided, the component renders an error message using the formatted error.
+The error state is wrapped in an Accordion component for consistent styling.

 ```tsx
 <ExpandableDataTable